 America’s Pastime offers gamblers more opportunities to make a wager than any other sport.
 With over 2,430 games played across six months, there’s always another bet to be laid on the MLB.

-Baseball doesn’t offer the most possible bets per game, but there are more than enough to find a betting angle you like for most MLB games.
-(But don’t forget: discipline is always key to being successful in the long run.)
+Baseball betting at your sportsbook doesn’t offer the most possible bets per game, but there are more than enough to find a betting angle you like.
+(But don’t forget: discipline is always crucial to being successful in the long run.)
 Between the moneyline, runline, game total, and tons of props, here are some of the most basic ways to put a bet down on the old ballgame.

-The moneyline is the most popular way to bet on a game by game basis, but you won’t have much time to consider your bets ahead of time.
-MLB moneylines are only released after the teams involved are done playing the day before, meaning that lines will usually be up for less than 24 hours.
+The moneyline is the most popular way to bet on a game by game basis.
+However, you won’t have much time to consider your bets ahead of time.
+MLB moneylines are only released after the teams involved are done playing the day before.
+This means that lines will usually be up for less than 24 hours.

 When it comes to placing a bet, a typical MLB moneyline looks like this.

 As we showed you earlier in our guide to all things odds related, American odds are written relative to a $100 wager, so you would need to put $220 on the Dodgers to win $100 back.
 If you staked $100 on the Brewers, you would win $190 should they pull off the upset.

 Not only will each MLB moneyline list the teams playing, but it will also include the day’s starting pitchers with the line.
 Odds can vary significantly between the same teams over the course of 48 hours based on who’s pitching.
 The Dodgers will almost always be heavy favorites when Clayton Kershaw is on the mound (like in the above example).
 The next day when, say, Rich Hill takes the bump, their moneyline will be a lot closer to +100.
 Of course, this would depend on who the Brewers counter with.

 The Importance of Pitchers in MLB Baseball Betting